CP-Markiq-1616/Day-Night-Restaurant-Website-Application-Djanjo-/README.md

 **Please contact me directly by email (Markiq1616@gmail.com) for the reset link, or it can be done via live demonstration on a video call.
 Otherwise, simply create a new account with a new password.**

-If you have retreived the link from me, paste it into your browser and you will be prompted to create a new password.
+If you have retrieved the link from me, paste it into your browser and you will be prompted to create a new password.

 Once the new password is set, you will be prompted to log in.